gitlabhq/gitlabhq/doc/development/documentation/styleguide.md

 - Capitalize "G" and "L" in GitLab.
 - Use sentence case for titles, headings, labels, menu items, and buttons.
 - Use title case when referring to [features](https://about.gitlab.com/features/) or [products](https://about.gitlab.com/pricing/) (e.g., GitLab Runner, Geo, Issue Boards, GitLab Core, Git, Prometheus, Kubernetes, etc), and methods or methodologies (e.g., Continuous Integration, Continuous Deployment, Scrum, Agile, etc).
 Note that some features are also objects (e.g. "Merge Requests" and "merge requests").

 ## Formatting

 - Use double asterisks (`**`) to mark a word or text in bold (`**bold**`).
-- Use undescore (`_`) for text in italics (`_italic_`).
+- Use underscore (`_`) for text in italics (`_italic_`).
 - Put an empty line between different markups.
 For example:
     ```md
     ## Header